fahadg206/Youtube_App/README.md

 ## Quick Start

 1. Download zip file or clone the repository on your local machine, and open it up in your code editor.
+2. In the terminal, run npm install to install all libraries/dependencies allowing you to use the Youtube App.
-2. Open terminal and run **npm start** on the root folder.
+3. Open terminal and run **npm start** on the root folder.
-3. Search any video you would like using the searchbar.
+4. Search any video you would like using the searchbar.